Vexcited/Vexcited/README.md

 - 📫 Need to contact me ?
 Send me <a href="mailto:mikkel@milescode.dev">a mail</a> !

-- 💻 All my projects are open-source so you can so them all right here and on <a href="https://www.vexcited.ml">my website</a> !
+- 💻 All my projects are open-source so you can see them all right here and on <a href="https://www.vexcited.ml">my website</a> !

 - 👀 I currently work on [lpadder](https://github.com/Vexcited/lpadder) and [Pornote](https://github.com/Vexcited/Pornote).